Back to news

 RuntimeNode.jsPython 3.11+

 The language stats are worth dwelling on.
-OpenClaw is primarily TypeScript; Hermes Agent is roughly 82% Python.
+OpenClaw is primarily TypeScript; Hermes Agent is roughly 82% Python (opens in a new tab).
 Both ship under MIT, though if you adopt Hermes with Honcho, note that Honcho itself is AGPL-3.0, a separate dependency, not the agent's own license.

 Execution Model